WebhooksOverview

 • All payloads include an event_id (UUID).
 Use it as your idempotency key — duplicates can happen.

-• Connection timeout: 10 seconds.
+• Receiver timeout: 10 seconds.
 Return a 2xx response within that window.

 • 4xx responses are not retried — they’re treated as permanent rejections.